The Washington Metro Area's Premier Contemporary Dance Company

 Alicia Curtis grew up in Maryland, trained at Maryland Youth Ballet and Washington Ballet and attended summer programs at ABT NY, Boston Ballet, and Joffrey Ballet.
 She graduated cum laude from Marymount Manhattan College in NYC, where she earned a Bachelor of Fine Arts in dance with a musical theater minor.
 While there, she received the Marymount Manhattan College Gold Key for excellence in dance.
 Before joining Bowen McCauley Dance, Ms. Curtis was a member of Roxey Ballet in New Jersey for three seasons, where she danced the principal roles of Sugarplum Fairy in the Nutcracker, Lucy in Dracula, and Carmen in Carmen.
 Ms. Curtis has also danced in the Olney Ballet Theatre’s Nutcracker, staged by Pat Berrend, since its premiere in 2006.
 Ms. Curtis also serves as the company’s Rehearsal Director.

-Eve Holmes began her dance training at the Edna Lee Dance Studio in Linthicum, MD where she studied ballet, tap, and jazz for 11 years.
+Eve Holmes-Varner began her dance training at the Edna Lee Dance Studio in Linthicum, MD where she studied ballet, tap, and jazz for 11 years.
 During those years, Eve competed at the local and National levels, culminating in her participation at Youth America Grand Prix in 2007.
 Eve has a Bachelor of Arts in Dance Performance and graduated from Goucher College Magna Cum Laude.
 As a college senior, Eve danced abroad at the prestigious arts conservatory, Taipei National University of the Arts, in Taipei, Taiwan.
 She has danced with Ballet Theatre of Maryland for three seasons where she enjoyed such roles as the Snow Queen in The Nutcracker and Diamond Fairy in The Sleeping Beauty.
 She has most recently appeared as Jasmine in Charm City Ballet's premier of Aladdin.
 One of Eve's greatest joys has been teaching all levels of ballet and Pointe technique for the last seven years.